Updates to Bradford High School auditorium still underway

 “Everybody’s comments have pretty much been the same: ‘You’re the end user, what do you need?’”
 Williams said.

-Holly Stanfield, a theater teacher a Bradford High School, is also excited about the changes to the auditorium and is thankful for, "her vision and knowledge," in the renovation process.
+Holly Stanfield, a theater teacher a Bradford High School, is also excited about the changes to the auditorium and is thankful for the “vision and knowledge” from Williams in the renovation process.

 “We’re thrilled that it’s being renovated,” Stanfield said.
 “When we update our facility that gives us even more resources to tell amazing stories with kids.”